 Kathleen L. Keller-Hobson is a director of Premium Brands Holdings Corporation.
-Douglas W. Muzyka is a director of Chemtrade Logistics Income Fund and Stella-Jones Inc. Claude Tessier is a director of the TMX Group Limited and WSP Global Inc.
+Claude Tessier is a director of the TMX Group Limited and WSP Global Inc.

 Disclose whether or not the independent directors hold regularly scheduled meetings at which nonindependent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.